 No Children under 18 years old

-Fenced in yard required without exception
+Fenced in yard required without exception so she can run and play off leash

 Be willing to go to obedience training classes